ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-The following is a simple way of rendering wa
+The following is a simple way of rendering wa­
 ter almost as cold as ice: Let the jar be wrapped in
 two or more folds of coarse cotton cloth, to be kept
 constantly wet.
 The evaporation of water will carry
 off the heat from the inside, and reduce it to a free
 zing point.
 In India and other tropical regions,
-where ice cannot be produced, this is common.
+where ice cannot be produced, this is common,
 Let every mechanic or laborer have at his place of
 work, two pitchers, with covers, the one to contain
 water for drinking, the other for evaporation, and
 he can always have a good supply of cold water in
-warm weather.
-Mime Frmer
+warm weather.--Maine FArmer
 </td></tr></table>

 ---